uebelsetzer/NLP_for_18th-century_Portuguese_medical_texts/README.md

 ## Repository content:
 This is just an overview.
 Please refer to the paper above to get more information about the content of each folder.

-> TMX: this folder contain original and normalised versions of the texts described in the paper in a TMX format (a type of XML format)
+> TMX: this folder contains original and normalised versions of the texts described in the paper in a TMX format (a type of XML format)

 > aligned: this folder contains the results of semi-automatic alignments between original and normalised versions of each file of the corpus